Network and Security Design

 Alpine Linux, a home for our network infrastructure components

 Alpine Linux is a Linux distribution that supports diskless operation.
 Running the operating system completely in RAM brings the following advantages.
 First, it is more sustainable because RAM is less impacted by ageing compared to frequrently used disks.
-Second, any misconfiguration that breaks the system is resolved by a reboot since the system does not keep persistant states.
+Second, any misconfiguration that breaks the system is resolved by a reboot since the system does not keep persistent states.
 These properties make Alpine Linux well-suited to run network services such as routers, route servers, and firewalls.
 The frequently changing parts of the configuration, e.g., BGP configurations, will be loaded during runtime to not conflict with an always operational base system.

 Ansible

 Having the two operating environments NixOS and Alpine Linux we still need some glue for cross-system automation.
-For this, we use Ansible, which is executed on NixOS to repeatly reconfigure our Alpine Linux-based route servers and Arista EOS-based peering switches.
+For this, we use Ansible, which is executed on NixOS to repeatedly reconfigure our Alpine Linux-based route servers and Arista EOS-based peering switches.

 Service isolation